indexa-git/pyazul/README.md

 ## More Information about Azul

-For complete official API documentation, see the [Azul Developer Portal](https://dev.azul.com.do/docs/desarrolladores).
-(Link might vary, ensure it's current).
+For complete official API documentation, refer to the [Azul Developer Portal](https://dev.azul.com.do/docs/desarrolladores).
+This link is subject to change; please verify on Azul's official website if it doesn't work.

 ---